WebPredict/angular-2-interview-questions/README.md

 **How do you reference the host of a component?**

-A: let DI inject an ElementRef into the constructor of your component.
+A: Let DI inject an ElementRef into the constructor of your component.

 **What pseudo-class selector targets styles in the element that hosts the component?**